• Skip to primary navigation

 To keep the cost as low as possible try to buy your ingredients for as cheap as possible.
 Aim for less than $1 for a 32oz bottle of hydrogen peroxide and buy other ingredients in bulk or online (with free shipping)

-The great thing about making your own cleaning solutions is that a lot of the same ingredients like citric acid, lemon and essential oils can be used in different recipes for different kinds of cleaners.
+The great thing about making your own cleaning solutions is that a lot of the ingredients like citric acid, lemon and essential oils can be used in different recipes for different kinds of cleaners.
+It is also safe if you have a septic system.

 Have you ever tried making homemade bleach or other cleaning products before?
 Tell me about your experience in the comments!